utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Visual Studio Code

 We'll start using our code editor, Visual Studio Code, with this assignment.
-I'll sometimes refer to thos program as VS Code or just Code.
+I'll sometimes refer to this program as VS Code or just Code.

 ## Project setup